magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 * all the functions specific to the JVM are confined in the `predicates.clj` source file hosted in the `src/valip/java` directory;
-* all the functions specific to the JSVM are confined in the `predicates.cljs` source file hosted in the `src/valip/js` directory;
+* all the functions specific to the JSVM (JavaScript Virtual Machine) are confined in the `predicates.cljs` source file hosted in the `src/valip/js` directory;
-* all the functions which are agnostic from the platform are confined in the `core.clj` and `predicates.clj` source files hosted in the `src/valip` directory;
+* all the functions which are agnostic from the hosting platform are confined in the `core.clj` and `predicates.clj` source files living in the `src/valip` directory;
 * all the macros are confined in the `def.clj` source file hosted in the `src/valip/predicates` directory.